Connect Service Ends June 30, 2023Effective

 Visit www.connect2transit.com to learn about how Connect is now integrated in the Uber app with discounts from the Transportation Authority of Marin and real-time transit information.

--If you work in Marin County, take transit to work, and miss your last bus or train home, take advantage of the Emergency Ride program.
+If you work in Marin County, take transit to work, and miss your last bus or train home, take advantage of the Emergency Ride program.
 This program allows you to get reimbursed up to $125 per trip (max of $500/year) to get home.
 There are no geographic limits to where you live so go ahead and book a LYFT, Uber, or taxi ride and submit your reimbursement form online.
-Go tofor more information.
+Go to www.tam.ca.gov/erh for more information.

-You may provide feedback by emailing us at firstname.lastname@example.org, or calling Customer Service at 415-455-2000.
+Contact us with any questions or feedback by emailing firstname.lastname@example.org or calling Customer Service at 415-455-2000.

 Terms of Service